shamsuddeen0/The-Explorer/00-Start-Here/My-Roadmap.md

 ---

 ## 📝 Learning Philosophy
-1.  **Document Everything:** If I didn't write it down, I didn't learn it.
+1.  **Document Everything:** If you didn't write it down, you didn't learn it.
 2.  **Labs > Theory:** Reading is good, but doing is better.
 Break the VMs.
 3.  **Consistency:** 1 hour a day is better than 10 hours on Sunday.